gabrieldemarmiesse/mojo-stdlib-extensions/README.md

     print(datetime_min().__str__())
     print(datetime_max().__str__())

     # only String is supported at the moment.
-If
+And they are copied in the list.
-    # you want Ints, use utils.vector in the mojo standard library
+    # If you want Ints, use utils.vector in the mojo standard library
     my_list = list[String]()
     my_list.append("hello")
     my_list.append("world")